-Based on the post i made on financial independence, i will be doing elaborate posts on all the 8 steps in my financial independence post.
+Based on the post I made on financial independence, I will be doing elaborate posts on all the 8 steps in my financial independence post.
 This post is covering the second step to financial independence, which is creating a budget.

 The second step to financial independence is creating your budget.
 The reason you create a budget is quite simple, to not overspend.
 To not overspend you have to know your income, expenses.
-Additionally you want to calculate the savings rate you want.
+Additionally, you want to calculate the savings rate you want.

 Based on step 1 to financial Independence, which you can read here (first step to financial independence), we generated an overview of income, expenses and the savings rate.
 The second step is to figure out what the appropriate amount of expenses is for your budget.

 If you are earning 10.000 EUR per month, there is no problem in using 5.000 EUR per month.
 However, if you earn 5.000 EUR per month, you should not use 10.000 EUR per month.
-You get where i going, right?
+You get where I going, right?

 Step 2 to Financial Independence: Creating A Budget

-A budget is a tool for you to control you expenses, and to make sure that you do not overspend.
+A budget is a tool for you to control your expenses, and to make sure that you do not overspend.
 While budgeting might be boring, it is a necessity for your financial health.
 For sure your budget cannot always be on point.
 I use an average monthly budget.
-Hence, my planned monthly budget is an average.
+Hence, my planned monthly budget is average.
 E.g. most of my family has birthdays in the summer, therefore, my gift budget is higher in the summer months.
 Likewise, you might end up with an emergency, and therefore you need to have control of your savings to pay for emergencies.

-For the example used in this post, i had to purchase a new laptop.
+For the example used in this post, I had to purchase a new laptop.
 Therefore, my budget is way overextended.
 This is why we have step 3: Emergency fund.
-Therefore, my budget this month is overextended, however, i have funds set aside for such things.
+Therefore, my budget this month is overextended, however, I have funds set aside for such things.

 Figure out your expenses

 In the process of making your budget, you should also figure out which costs you want to downsize.
-If you found out that you have some budget categories which is higher than you want it to, you can start to plan some lifestyle changes.
+If you found out that you have some budget categories which are higher than you want it to, you can start to plan some lifestyle changes.

 From here you have the average costs of your variable expenses.